ruiking04/COCA/README.md

 This directory contains experiment parameters for all models on NAB, IOpsCompetition, UCR, SMAP datasets.

 ### `models`
-Source code of OCSVM, DeepSVDD, CPC, TS-TCC and COCA（oc_cl） models.
+Source code of OCSVM, DeepSVDD, CPC, TS-TCC and COCA（OC_CL） models.

 ### `results`
 Directory where the experiment results and checkpoint are saved.